chensteven/Inventory-Order-Form/README.md

 Inventory-Order-Form
 ====================

-An basic inventory order form with add, delete, view and search functions.
+An basic inventory order form with the following features:
+- add
+- delete
+- view
+- search
+- login
+- register
+- logout

 Written in PHP.